pcoutin/mazeoftorment/README.md

 anything special besides POSIX sockets, probably libev or maybe select(), and the srand48 and drand48 functions, which are present at least on Linux, FreeBSD and OpenBSD.

+todo:
+* make the killed player receive the PLAYER_DEATH info
+* ...